 This International Women’s Day, Mar.
 8, advocates from the $10aDay child care campaign sent out a news release challenging all BC political parties to adopt, match or top the $10aDay Child Care Plan in their election platforms.

 The child care advocates called for a step-by-step increase in government funding that can lower fees to a maximum of $10aDay, create enough spaces, and enhance quality by ensuring early childhood educators are fairly paid and well educated.

 The $10aDay campaign has also released an updated fact sheet highlighting the relationship between the $10aDay Child Care Plan and a poverty reduction strategy for BC.
-The fact sheet has been updated with the latest poverty statistics, child care fees, living wage rates and research into the economic benefits of the $10aDay Plan.

 Find more info at 10aday.ca and sign the petition

 The BCACDI is a leader in delivering services to children and youth with developmental disabilities.
 Their toolkit provides key priorities and encourages you to ask your local candidates if they will:

 1. Support provincial investment to end wait lists for early intervention therapies and supports for children and youth with special needs

 2. Commit to deliver early childhood intervention by working to resolve systemic challenges.

 The BCASW election toolkit aims to prepare social workers to raise their voice at all-candidate meetings.